Salty4TheWinn/the-vault.github.io/README.md

 ####Crystals:

-1. **ONLY open crystals if there is a 1- or 3-day event.
-Period.**
+1. **ONLY open crystals if there is an event.**
-   According to Kabam, 7-day crystal events will always be running.
-You need to save your crystals for overlapping 1- / 3-day events.
-Basically, only participate in the 7-day event if there is also a 1- / 3-day crystal event running at the same time.
+   Kabam has been changing events a lot lately.
+Until we can fine-tune the best time to open crystals, you're pretty much free to open them as long as an event is happening.

 2. **“Hero” crystals (premium, daily, 2/3/4*) should NOT be opened on 1-day crystal events.**
    1-day event rewards are not worth opening a “hero” crystal for.

 ####Rank Up:

-1. **Do NOT rank up unless there is an event.
-Period.**
+1. **Do NOT rank up unless there is an event.**

 2. **4* rank ups are NOT allowed on a 1-day event.**
    They are way too valuable to waste on a 1-day event.